 Some of the Paintings & Sculpture Available frome Valery Taylor Gallery

-The Penitent Mary Magdalene - Antonio Bermejo
+The Penitent Mary Magdalene - influenced by Antonio Bermejo

 Peru, 17th Century